lbaile21/LastAliveTerminal/README.md

   when no semantic equivalent exists, and follow the "first rule of ARIA".
 - **Forms.** Associate every input with a label, mark required fields programmatically, and surface validation errors in text, not just color.
+- **Headings.** Use a single `h1` per page and avoid skipping heading levels, so the document outline remains coherent to screen readers.

 ### Testing